AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/functions.md

 :::

 ## `Public` Functions
-A public function is executed by the sequencer and access a state model that is very similar to that of the EVM and Ethereum.
-Even though mainly working in an EVM-like model for public transactions, they are able to write data into private storage that can be consumed later by a private function.
+A public function is executed by the sequencer and has access to a state model that is very similar to that of the EVM and Ethereum.
+Even though they work in an EVM-like model for public transactions, they are able to write data into private storage that can be consumed later by a private function.

 To create a public function you can annotate it with the `#[aztec(public)]` attribute.
 This will make the [public context](./context.mdx#public-context) available within your current function's execution scope.